-- [C-0-1] MUST support the Android Developer Tools provided in the Android SDK.

-- Android Debug Bridge (adb)

-- [C-0-2] MUST support adb as documented in the Android SDK and the shell commands provided in the AOSP, which can be used by app developers, including dumpsys cmd stats

-- [C-SR] Are STRONGLY RECOMMENDED to support the shell command cmd testharness .
+- [C-0-1] MUST support the Android Developer Tools provided in the Android SDK. - Android Debug Bridge (adb) - [C-0-2] MUST support adb as documented in the Android SDK and the shell commands provided in the AOSP, which can be used by app developers, including dumpsys cmd stats - [C-0-11] MUST support the shell command cmd testharness.
+Upgrading device implementations from an earlier Android version without a persistent data block MAY be exempted from C-0-11.

 - [C-0-3] MUST NOT alter the format or the contents of device system events (batterystats, diskstats, fingerprint, graphicsstats, netstats, notification, procstats) logged via the dumpsys command.

 - [C-0-10] MUST record, without omission, and make the following events accessible and available to the cmd stats shell command and the StatsManager System API class.

 - ActivityForegroundStateChanged

 - AnomalyDetected

 - AppBreadcrumbReported

 - AppCrashOccurred

 - AppStartOccurred

 - BatteryLevelChanged

 - BatterySaverModeStateChanged

 - BleScanResultReceived

 - BleScanStateChanged

 - ChargingStateChanged

 - DeviceIdleModeStateChanged

 - ForegroundServiceStateChanged

 - GpsScanStateChanged

 - JobStateChanged

 - PluggedStateChanged

 - ScheduledJobStateChanged

 - ScreenStateChanged

 - SyncStateChanged

 - SystemElapsedRealtime

 - UidProcessStateChanged

 - WakelockStateChanged

 - WakeupAlarmOccurred

+- WifiLockStateChanged

+- WifiMulticastLockStateChanged

+- WifiScanStateChanged

-- WifiLockStateChanged - WifiMulticastLockStateChanged - WifiScanStateChanged - [C-0-4] MUST have the device-side adb daemon be inactive by default and there MUST be a user-accessible mechanism to turn on the Android Debug Bridge. - [C-0-5] MUST support secure adb.
+- [C-0-4] MUST have the device-side adb daemon be inactive by default and there MUST be a user-accessible mechanism to turn on the Android Debug Bridge.

+- $\circ~$ [C-0-5] MUST support secure adb.
 Android includes support for secure adb.
-Secure adb enables adb on known authenticated hosts. - [C-0-6] MUST provide a mechanism allowing adb to be connected from a host machine.
-For example: - Device implementations without a USB port supporting peripheral mode MUST implement adb via local-area network (such as Ethernet or Wi-Fi). - MUST provide drivers for Windows 7, 9 and 10, allowing developers to connect to the device using the adb protocol.
+Secure adb enables adb on known authenticated hosts.

+- $\circ~$ [C-0-6] MUST provide a mechanism allowing adb to be connected from a host machine.
+Specifically:

+If device implementations without a USB port support peripheral mode, they:

+- $\circ~$ [C-3-1] MUST implement adb via local-area network (such as Ethernet or Wi-Fi). - $\circ~$ [C-3-2] MUST provide drivers for Windows 7, 8 and 10, allowing developers to connect to the device using the adb protocol.